annadotconnor/configure-ad/README.md

 <img src="https://i.imgur.com/nCd0ZEt.png">
 </p>
 <p>
 Click Next.
 On the next screen enter a password.
-This will not be for login, it is for a Restore Mode which is arbritrary for this lab, but must be completed to continue.
+This will not be for login, it is for a Restore Mode which is not needed for this lab, but must be completed to continue.
 </p>
 <br><br>